sostenes198/Rust-Estudos/README.md

 > `cargo check` (Check your coe to make ure it compiles successfully)

+> `cargo clean` Remove artifacts that cargo has generated in the past

 > `cargo build` (Build entire project)

 > `cargo build --release` (Build entire project with optimizations)

 > `cargo run` (Build and run project)

+> `cargo run -p {{PROJECT_NAME}}` can specify which package in the workspace we want to run by using the -p argument and the package name

 > `RUST_BACKTRACE=1 cargo run` Execute rust more details about error handler

 > `cargo test` Build and run tests in project